mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Fixed close button and now able to hide notes.

-**Thoughts** I have so many questions to ask, but importantly I have finished the second part of the project.
+**Thoughts** I have so many questions to ask, but more importantly I have finished the second part of the project.
 Now the real challenges begins as this is the where I have to add new features on my own!

+### Day 78: Sep 17, 2019

+**Today's Progress**: Added an edit button on my note app.

+**Thoughts** I managed to add edit button and it appears on all saved notes.
+Yaaayy!!
+But the close button is not working and affects all notes.
+Boooo!
+I got more stuffs to fix it before I can add more features.